Avon Needs Trees is buying land to plant and rewild, creating new, permanent woodland throughout the Bristol-Avon

-Hazeland is a fragment of the ancient forest of Pewsham and crucially the land is close to Spye Park and the Bowood Estate.
+Hazeland is a fragment of the ancient forest of Pewsham and crucially the land is close to other remaining fragments at Spye Park and on the Bowood Estate.
 Spye Park is an important site for breeding woodland birds such as the buzzard, redstart, nightingale and tree pipet.
 Buying Hazeland has given us the opportunity to offer new and improved habitat to these endangered birds – as well as to several species of protected bat and woodland butterfly.